Speech to the Council of Georgist Organizations

 I think the Georgist focus on rent is entirely correct.
 Forty years ago, when I reviewed Progress and Poverty for The New Republic, I quoted George’s depiction of land rent as “an immense wedge being forced, not underneath society,but through society.
 Those who are above the point of separation are elevated, but those who are below are crushed down.”
 I have never forgotten that image.

 George’s image of rent as a wedge between rich and poor accurately described reality in 1880, and still does today if we expand the scope of rent beyond land.
 Of course, rent isn’t talked about much in polite society; it’s the eight-hundred-pound gorilla that everyone pretends isn’t there.
 Economists in particular rarely mention it, not out of ignorance but because they find it awkward to offend those who collect it disproportionately.
-The time has come, though, to bring rent out of the closet, for in my view, it holds the key to saving both our middle class and planet.
+The time has come, though, to bring rent out of the closet, for in my view, it holds the key to saving both our middle class and our planet.

 But how should we deal with rent?
 I believe George’s remedy — a single tax on land — is insufficient.
 It would recapture some unearned rent from landowners, but channel that money to government rather than to those crushed by the immense wedge.
 The problem is that money sent to government doesn’t necessarily improve the lot of those being crushed.
 (Or if it does, it does so indirectly and inefficiently.)
 There’s a piece missing, the piece that recycles the rent.